ouvtk/ctepa.au/index.md

 layout: home
 ---

-My point of view changes depending on experiences I get.
+My point of view changes depending on the experience I get.
 No need to agree with it &mdash your mileage may vary.